Escape-Technologies/goctopus/README.md

 ### Introspection fingerprinting

-The `-introspect` flag enables the introspection fingerprinting.
+The `-introspect` flag enables introspection fingerprinting.
 If enabled, goctopus will detect if the introspection of graphql endpoints is enabled.

 ### Subdomain enumeration

-The `-subdomain` flag enables the subdomain enumeration.
+The `-subdomain` flag enables subdomain enumeration.
 If enabled, goctopus will try to find graphql endpoints on subdomains of the given domains.
 The enumeration is done using [subfinder](https://github.com/projectdiscovery/subfinder).

 ### Field suggestion fingerprinting

-The `-suggest` flag enables the field suggestion fingerprinting.
+The `-suggest` flag enables field suggestion fingerprinting.
 This option needs the introspection fingerprinting (`-introspect`) to be enabled.
 When enabled, goctopus will try to detect if the graphql endpoint has field suggestion enabled, if the introspection is closed.
-This is usefull to bruteforce fields and/or types when introspection is disabled, with tools such as [ClairvoyaceNext](https://github.com/Escape-Technologies/ClairvoyanceNext).
+This is useful to bruteforce fields and/or types when introspection is disabled, with tools such as [ClairvoyaceNext](https://github.com/Escape-Technologies/ClairvoyanceNext).

 ## Aditionnal options